“She does him good, and not harm, all the days of her life.”

 Tripp defines love as the “…willing, self-sacrifice for the good of another that does not demand reciprocation or that the person being loved is deserving.”
 Friend, if we truly love our husband, we will desire and pursue his good.

-“She does him good…” This love doesn’t look like sentimental words scrawled in an expensive Hallmark card on his birthday or trite phrases uttered as he heads out the door.
-Matthew Henry said “She shows her love to him, not by a foolish fondness, but by prudent endearments…” That’s an old and wonderful way of saying this love is not a dictated love that flatters, but a doing love that benefits.
+Not only is this love to be kindly and beneficial; this love is Practical.
+This love doesn’t look like sentimental words scrawled in an expensive Hallmark card on his birthday or trite phrases uttered as he heads out the door.
+Matthew Henry said “She shows her love to him, not by a foolish fondness, but by prudent endearments…” That’s an old and wonderful way of saying this love is not a declared love that lightly flatters, but a doing love that concretely benefits.

 Will this help him or hurt him?